Freya R. George

 • orogenic and crustal evolution, and the pressure–temperature–time paths that rocks and melts take through the crust;

-Currently, I am a Lecturer at Bristol University in the School of Earth Sciences.
+Currently, I am a Royal Society University Research Fellow in the School of Earth Sciences at the University of Bristol.

 Recent News